Set Up RBAC for Infra Admins

 Example: Create a workspace role

-In the following example, we’ll create a role for the “product-development” workspace that grants members READ access by default.
-Afterward, in the next section, we’ll add a user and assign him the built-in “ACM Infra Admin” role to grant additional permissions to the workspace.
+In the following example, we’ll create a role for the “product-development” workspace.
+This role will let members have READ access that workspace by default.
+Afterward, in the next section, we’ll add a user and assign him the built-in “ACM Infra Admin” role.
+This will provide additional permissions to the workspace.

 To create an Infrastructure workspace role:

-1. Go the the FQDN for you NGINX Management Suite host in a web browser and log in.
+1. In a web browser, go to the FQDN for your NGINX Management Suite host and log in.

 4. Select Create.

-5. On the Create Role page, complete the necessary fields:
+5. On the Create Role form, provide the following details:

-• Name: Type a name for the role.
-For example, “product-development”.
+• Name: The name to use for the role.
+In this example, we’ll name the role “product-development”.

-• Display Name: Type a name to show for the role.
+• Display name: An optional, user-friendly name to show for the role.

-8. From the Feature list, select Infra Workspace.
+3. In the Feature list, select, select Infra Workspace.

-9. In the Access list, select the permission(s) you want to grant.
-For example, READ.
+• In the Access list, select the access level(s) you want to grant.
+In this example, we’ll select READ.

-11. From the Select Values list, select the workspace you want to apply the access to.
-For example, “product-development”.
+• In the Select values list, select the workspace you want to apply the access to.
+In this example, we’ll select, “product-development”.

 Add Users

-When adding users, you can assign them to roles to grant tailored access levels.
-Role-based access is cumulative, meaning that if a user is given READ access to a feature in one role and CRUD access in another, they will have CRUD access for that feature.
+When adding users, you can assign them to roles to give them specific access.
+Role-based access is cumulative, meaning that if a user is given READ access for a feature in one role and CRUD access in another, they will have CRUD access for that feature.

-In the following example, we’ll create a user named Jon Manzana and add him to the “production-workspace” role we created above, granting him READ access to that workspace.
-In addition, since Jon is an Infrastructure Admin, we’ll also add him to the pre-configured ACM Infra Admin role, giving him CRUD access to all workspaces he’s been assigned to.
-Combining the “production-workspace” and “ACM Infra Admin” roles, Jon will be granted CRUD access to the “product-development”.
+In the following example, we’ll create a user named Jon Manzana.
+We’ll add Jon to the “production-workspace” role we created above, granting him READ access to that workspace.
+Since Jon works as an Infrastructure Admin, we’ll assign him the pre-configured ACM Infra Admin role, too.
+This will give Jon CRUD access to any workspace he’s assigned to.
+By having both the “production-workspace” and “ACM Infra Admin” roles, Jon will get CRUD access to the “product-development” workspace.

 To add a user to NGINX Management Suite:

-1. Go the the FQDN for you NGINX Management Suite host in a web browser and log in.
+1. In a web browser, go to the FQDN for your NGINX Management Suite host and log in.

 3. On the left menu, select Users.